Kilimanjaro Climbing Routes

 Camps along the trek are favorably located for a smooth and gradual acclimatization transition process.
 On the 3rd day Machame Route converges with Lemosho and Umbwe at Barranco camp.

-You can choose between a six or seven-day climb.
+You can choose between a six or seven-day climb for the Kilimanjaro Machame route itinerary.
 The latter one is highly preferred for better acclimatization transition.

 The longest and the newest route on Mount Kilimanjaro, Northern Circuit, is known for excellent acclimatization and breathtaking views of the Kilimanjaro northern slopes.
 For the present moment a very limited number of travelers have set foot on this trail, and the route is hardly ever crowded.